Home Science Nuclear Chemistry Radioactive Isotopes

 What are radioactive isotopes?

 Radioactive isotopes or radioisotopes of a radioactive element are atoms of the same element with different mass numbers.
 Isotopes of a particular radioactive element have the same number of protons (atomic number) but varying numbers of neutrons inside the nuclei.
-The radioactive decay series show different isotopes of radioactive elements given below the picture,
+Isotopes possess identical chemical properties due to their identical electronic configuration.
+It is formed due to the spontaneous radioactive decay of alpha, beta, and gamma particles in the form of energy.
+The radioactive decay series shows different isotopes of radioactive elements given in the picture,

 Examples of radioactive isotopes or radioisotopes of Lead, Uranium, and Thorium in decay series and uses in medicine